dataideaorg/dataideaorg/README.md

 # Hi there, we're DATAIDEA 👋

-### Empowering Africans with world-class data science and AI education

-We're an educational organization based in Kampala, Uganda, providing hands-on data science training and custom development solutions.
-We combine technical education with professional services to help individuals and organizations harness the power of data and AI.
+### Programming for Data Science

+We offer hands on data science training and build custom websites and AI tools for individuals and organizations

 ---

 ## 🎓 What We Do

-### Education Programs
+### Data Science Education
 We offer comprehensive, career-focused training in:
 - **Python Fundamentals** - Build a strong foundation in programming
 - **Data Analysis** - Master data manipulation and visualization
 - **Machine Learning** - Learn to build predictive models
 - **Deep Learning & AI** - Dive into neural networks and advanced AI

-All programs include:
-- Live and recorded sessions
-- Hands-on projects
-- Job placement support
-- Mentorship from industry experts

 ### 💻 Development Services
 We build custom solutions for businesses: